floristream/floristream.github.io/README.md

 ### CSV file

-The gallery imports the images catalog from a CSV file.
+The gallery imports the image catalog from a CSV file.
 The CSV file has the following fields:

 `RGB,ID,Label`